-- Don't give your child sweets or sweetened beverages.
-They can spoil his appetite and cause tooth decay.
+- DO NOT give your child sweets or sweetened beverages.
+They can spoil their appetite and cause tooth decay.

 - Avoid salt, strong spices, and caffeine products, including soft drinks, coffee, tea, and chocolate.

-- If your baby is fussy, he may need attention, rather than food.
+- If your baby is fussy, they may need attention, rather than food.

-- After age 2, your child's diet should be moderately low in fat.
-Just like with adults, a high-fat diet can lead to heart disease, obesity, and other health problems later in life.
+- After your child turns 2, your child's diet should be moderately low in fat.
+A high-fat diet can lead to heart disease, obesity, and other health problems later in life.

-- Your child should eat a diet that contains a variety of foods from each of the food groups: breads and grains, meats, fruits and vegetables, and dairy.
+- Your child should eat a variety of foods from each of the food groups: breads and grains, proteins, fruits and vegetables, and dairy.

-- If your water is not fluoridated, it's a good idea to use toothpaste or mouthwash with fluoride added.
+- If your water is not fluoridated, it is a good idea to use toothpaste or mouthwash with fluoride added.

 All children need plenty of calcium to support their growing bones.
 But not all kids get enough.
 Good sources of calcium include: